 B.A. in Speech Communication, Grace College; M.A. in Communications, Ball State University; Ed.D. in Educational Administration for Higher Education, Ball State University

-Dr. Grill chaired the Grace College Communications Department for nearly 20 years before being named Dean of Ivy Tech State Community College/Warsaw in 1988.
+Steve Grill chaired the Grace College Communications Department for nearly 20 years before being named dean of Ivy Tech State Community College/Warsaw in 1988.
 During his 10 years at Ivy Tech, Grill was named both Kosciusko County "Man of the Year" and Winona Lake "Citizen of the Year" for his efforts in bringing higher education to a wider range of citizens in this area.
-He returned to Grace in 1999 in order to begin a Grace College community education outreach.
+He returned to Grace in 1999 in order to begin a Grace College community education outreach program.

 B.A. in Bible and Psychology, Grace College; M.S. in Clinical Psychology, Purdue University; Ph.D. in Higher Education Administration, Michigan State University

-Dr. Bill Katip's professional background includes more than 35 years of college administration, teaching, and counseling experience in college admissions, student life, and academic affairs.
-From 1989 to 2007, he lived in Beaver Falls, PA, where he served for 10 years as the Provost and Senior Vice President for Academic and Student Affairs at Robert Morris University.
-In June 2007, he was appointed provost at Grace College in Winona Lake, IN.
-He and his wife, Debbie Cahill Katip, have four children.
+Bill Katip's professional background includes more than 35 years of college administration, teaching and counseling experience in college admissions, student life and academic affairs.
+From 1989 to 2007, he lived in Beaver Falls, Pennsylvania, where he served for 10 years as the provost and senior vice president for Academic and Student Affairs at Robert Morris University.
+In June 2007, he was appointed provost at Grace College in Winona Lake, Indiana.
+In 2013, he was appointed president of Grace College & Theological Seminary.
+He and his wife, Debbie, have four children.